FutureNorthants/northants-design-system/README.md

 This design system uses theming - **it will not work without a theme wrapped around the components** - to use a theme you will need to include a `ThemeProvider` from styled components, [you can find out more about how this works here](https://styled-components.com/docs/advanced#theming).
 Then you will need to import one of the three themes from the design system, or create your own.
 The three avaliable are `GDS_theme` (a basic style based on the [GDS design system](https://design-system.service.gov.uk/)), `west_theme` and `north_theme` (themes for North and West Northamptonshire styled components).

+This ThemeProvider can be wrapped around the entire app, or around a single component

 ```
 import { ThemeProvider } from 'styled-components';
+import { GDS_theme } from "northants-design-system";

 ```

 Import the components you'd like to use into your app.
 For example: